ok315/BSDSF23A015-OS-A02/REPORT.md

 Wrapping or truncated output in narrower terminals, causing readability problems.

 Dynamic detection ensures a better user experience across various terminal environments.

+##Feature 4: Multi-Column Display (-x)
+### 1. Comparison of Implementation Complexity

+The “down-then-across” (vertical) printing logic is more complex than the “across” (horizontal) printing logic.

+In the vertical layout (default mode), the program needs to:

+Compute both the number of rows and columns.

+Arrange filenames in a column-major order (down each column first, then across).

+Handle uneven divisions when files don’t fit perfectly into the grid.

+Perform index calculations such as:

+idx = c * rows + r;

+These steps require more pre-calculation and indexing logic.

+In contrast, the horizontal layout (using -x) prints files left to right, wrapping lines when reaching terminal width.
+It only needs the number of columns and uses straightforward, sequential printing logic.

+✅ Conclusion:
+The vertical (down-then-across) method requires more pre-calculation because it involves computing both rows and columns, while the horizontal (across) layout only depends on column width.

+### 2. Display Mode Management Strategy

+The program uses flag variables and conditional logic to manage the three display modes (-l, -x, and default).

+During command-line argument parsing:

+int long_listing = 0;
+int horizontal_mode = 0;

+while ((opt = getopt(argc, argv, "lx")) != -1) {
+    switch (opt) {
+        case 'l': long_listing = 1; break;
+        case 'x': horizontal_mode = 1; break;
+    }
+}

+After parsing:

+If -l is active → program calls print_long_format() for detailed listings.

+If -x is active → program calls print_horizontal() for left-to-right display.

+Otherwise → program calls the default vertical printing (print_vertical() or similar logic).

+This structure allows the program to decide dynamically which function to execute based on the active display flag, keeping the code clean and modular.